bloomberg/blazingmq-sdk-java/README.md

 # BlazingMQ Java SDK

-This repository provides the official Java client library as well as examples for applications to interact with BlazingMQ.
-BlazingMQ is an open source message queue system with focus on efficiency, reliability and rich feature set.
-Please see BlazingMQ [repo](https://github.com/bloomberg/blazingmq) and [documentation](https://bloomberg.github.io/blazingmq) and for more details about BlazingMQ.
+This repository provides the official Java client library as well as examples of how applications can interact with BlazingMQ.
+BlazingMQ is an open source message queue system with focus on efficiency, reliability and a rich feature set.
+Please see the BlazingMQ [repo](https://github.com/bloomberg/blazingmq) and [documentation](https://bloomberg.github.io/blazingmq) for more details about BlazingMQ.

 This Java client is fully supported by the BlazingMQ team and we provide